mripv6/piperInstall/README.md

 python -m piper.train fit --config training.yaml
 ```

+If you get any errors, you may have missing files or directories.

 # Test the model
 Use the followig utility to export the voice model to onnx format, gather the
 config json file, rename the voice model files and develop a test wav file.
+ONNX
+is a standard format for voice models and stands fro Open Neural Network Exchange.

 ```
 python export_and_test.py --name w7iy \